AmyOlex/Chrono/README.md

 ### 2. Background
 The intent of the this annotation scheme is to capture periods of time that are not well covered by currently existing schemes.
 The most common scheme is the TIMEX3[<sup>3</sup>](#references) system used by TimeML[<sup>4</sup>](#references) developed out of the older TIMEX scheme which was created by DARPA in 1995[<sup>5,6</sup>](#references).
-Ultimately, the annotations generated in this format can be used by other applications to automatically generate useful information such as a patient's medical timeline from doctor's notes which may not be in chronological order as written.
+Ultimately, the annotations generated in this format can be used by other applications to automatically generate useful information, such as a patient's medical timeline from doctor's notes.

 ### 3. Method